HoijanLai/Deep_Learning_Capstone/README.md

 # Deep_Learning_Capstone
-A Jupyter Notebook Series That Implements Digit Recognition on the SVHN dataset
+A Jupyter Notebook Series that Implements Digit Recognition on the SVHN Dataset

-# Getting The Data
+## Getting The Data
 Go to http://ufldl.stanford.edu/housenumbers/ and download the format 2 data in （\*.mat）format.

-# Run
+## Run
 1. Run \DeepProj\model\preprocess_mat.ipynb  **in order** and you will get three (\*.pickle) files, named "train", "validation" and "test" respectively.